jcochran206/DynamicLandingPage/README.md

 - css
 - javascript
 ## description of project
-project requires to manipulate the DOM.
-This project appends the document by dynamically adding links when sections are added to page.
+This project requires the application to identify changes in the DOM, identifies changes in the DOM, appends the document by dynamically adding links when sections are added to page.
 The links will provide a scroll to function that highlights the section of the page the user is viewing.

 ## Setup
 - use git clone in your terminal